 Hypothesis is pleased to announce that it has recently secured $1.9 million in new funding from three prominent foundations; The Andrew W. Mellon Foundation ($1M), the Alfred P. Sloan Foundation ($395k), and the Omidyar Network Fund ($500k).
 This is our fifth grant from the Andrew W. Mellon Foundation, our sixth grant from the Alfred P. Sloan Foundation, and our first grant from the Omidyar Network.
 We are extremely grateful for their continued endorsement of our mission and work.

 The focus of these grants will be to further support Hypothesis’ core efforts, its continued support of the Annotating All Knowledge Coalition (the “AAK” Coalition) and in particular the evolution of commercial services for publishers and others whose customers can benefit from the advantages of an open and interoperable annotation layer over the web.
-A primary objective of this new funding is to establish a framework for the long term sustainability of Hypothesis as an nonprofit organization.
+A primary objective of this new funding is to establish a framework for the long term sustainability of Hypothesis.

 Donald J. Waters, Senior Program Officer for Scholarly Communication at the Mellon Foundation had the following to say with respect to this most recent funding:

 “Despite its importance as a source of information and a means of dissemination, the web is still a hostile place for many scholars, because it lacks basic functions necessary for them to do their work.
 Annotation is one of those basic functions, but thanks to the Open Annotation Collaboration, the work of the World Wide Web Consortium and, especially, Hypothesis, substantial progress is being made in providing native, easy-to-use annotation functions on the web for scholars to use as part of their efforts to help us understand the human condition.
 The Mellon Foundation is pleased to join the Sloan Foundation and the Omidyar Network in supporting the important work of Hypothesis.”